Drq13112/ROS2_YOLO_TensorRT/README.md

 📃 License
 This repository inherits the license from the original project.
 See the corresponding LICENSE file or refer to the license used in the source repository.

-yaml
-Copy
-Edit

----

-Let me know if you want the launch file and node skeleton too (`yolo_node.cpp`, `launch.py`, etc.), so you have the base of the ROS 2 package ready to go.